-To review the background of, and the reasons for, the REIT conversion and the merger in greater detail, and the related risks associated with the reorganization, see the sections titled "Background of the REIT Conversion and Merger" beginning on page 46, "Our Reasons for the REIT Conversion and the Merger" beginning on page 48 and "Risk Factors" beginning on page 20.
+To review the background of, and the reasons for, the REIT conversion and the merger in greater detail, and the related risks associated with the reorganization, see the sections titled "Background of the REIT Conversion and Merger" beginning on page 43, "Our Reasons for the REIT Conversion and the Merger" beginning on page 45 and "Risk Factors" beginning on page 17.

-Q. What will I receive in connection with the merger and the REIT conversion?
+Q. What will I receive in connection with the merger?
 When will I receive it?